GroupVestige/PyDoxing/README.md

 ### Disclaimer
 **This tool is strictly for educational and authorized research purposes.**

-- We **does not condone** unlawful or unethical use.
+- We **do not condone** unlawful or unethical use.
 - Users assume **full legal liability** for misuse.
 - Data collection from platforms must comply with their ToS and applicable laws.
+- This tool is provided **"as is"**, without any warranty or guarantee of any kind, express or implied.
+- The authors/developers make no representation regarding the safety, effectiveness, or suitability of the tool.
+- **The tool may contain code that is incomplete, unstable, or potentially harmful.**
+- **Users should thoroughly inspect and understand the code before execution.**

 **DO NOT DEPLOY THIS TOOL WITHOUT EXPLICIT PERMISSION FROM ALL AFFECTED PARTIES.**